-To take care of your retainers, you must:
+To take care of your retainers, you must do the following:

-Retainers aren't cheap.
-Researchers say a standard, wire retainer can cost up to $340.
 Some companies offer a retainer as part of your treatment package.
-But replacement tools usually come with a price tag.
+But replacement products usually come with a price tag.

 Take care of your retainers, and they're likely to keep your smile as gleaming as possible.
 If you notice that your teeth keep moving, despite wearing your retainers, a conversation with your dental team is appropriate.